Skip to Main Content

 Photo: Josh Nezam

 Perhaps you're searching for "couple's activities near me."
-Alternatively, you may be planning on vacationing in St. Louis.
+Alternatively, you may be planning a romantic getaway in Missouri.
 Either way, you'll want to take advantage of all the city offers… and it offers a lot.
 You can learn a new skill like dancing or cooking, explore a botanical paradise, or escape the concrete jungle and take in animals who frequent actual jungles.
-Give these 16 romantic things to do in St. Louis a whirl.
+Give these fun things to do in St. Louis, MO, a whirl.

 Whether you're looking to wow guests on your Big Day or simply want to learn something new together, Dance Pizazz offers some of the best adult dance classes in the St. Louis area.
 Couples can receive an intimate experience with one-on-one instruction from a professional instructor or get a more social experience in the many group classes.
 (You can choose from a variety of styles like ballroom, Latin and swing.)
 In a sprawling ballroom with TV-worthy lighting, this is the perfect place to pretend you and your date are main characters in a rom com… or at least auditioning for Dancing with the Stars.